-Figure 1b shows an overall effect of environment, since both genotypes have a positive slope; but there is no overall effect of genotype, since the two genotypes would have exactly the same mean phenotype if all environments are considered equally.
-There is no a priori way from figure 1b of ranking the two genotypes.
-However, if because of particular circumstances the distribution of environments were heavily weighted toward the lower temperatures, then G_1 would be consistently superior to G_2 and an analysis of variance would show a strong effect of genotype as well as of environment, but very little genotype-environment interaction.
-Thus the analysis of variance would reflect the particular environmental circumstances and give a completely incorrect picture of the general relationship between cause and effect here, where there is overall no effect of genotype but a strong genotype-environment interaction.
+Figure 1b shows an overall effect of environment, since both genotypes have a positive slope; but there is no overall effect of genotype, since the two genotypes would have exactly the same mean phenotype if all environments wereconsidered equally.
+There is no a priori way from Figure 1b of ranking the two genotypes.
+However, if because of particular circumstances the distribution of environments were heavily weighted toward the lower temperatures, then G_1 would be consistently superior to G_2 ; an analysis of variance would show a strong effect of genotype as well as of environment, but very little genotype-environment interaction.
+Thus the analysis of variances and give a completely incorrect picture of the general relationship between cause and effect here, where there is overall no effect of genotype but a strong genotype-environment interaction.

-Figure 1c is the complementary case to that shown in figure 1b.
+Figure 1c is the complementary case to that shown in Figure 1b.
 In figure 1c there is no overall effect of environment, but G_1 is clearly superior to G_2 overall.
-In this case a strong environmental component of variance will appear, however, if either one of the genotypes should be in excess in the population.
-So the historical events that mold the genotypic distribution of a population will have an effect on the judgment, from the analysis of variance, of the importance of environment.
+In this case a strong environmental component of variance will appear, however, if either one of the genotypes should predominate in the population.
+So the historical events that mould the genotypic distribution of a population will have an effect on the judgment, from the analysis of variance, of the importance of environment.

-Fig. 1.-a-h, Examples of different forms of reaction norms.
+Figure 1 a-h, Examples of different forms of reaction norms.
 In each case the phenotype (P) is plotted as a function of environment (E) for different genotypes (G_1, G_2) .

-The overall lack of genetic effect in figure 1b and of environmental effect in figure 1c can both appear in a trait like that shown in figure 1a, which overall has both effects if the distribution of environments or of genotypes is asymmetric.
-Thus if environments are distributed around the arrow in figure 1a, there will appear to be no average effect of genotype, while if the population is appropriately weighted toward an excess of G_1 , the average phenotype across environments will be constant as shown by the dashed line.
+The overall lack of genetic effect in Figure 1b and of environmental effect in Figure 1c can both appear in a trait like that shown in Figure 1a, which overall has both effects if the distribution of environments or of genotypes is asymmetric.
+Thus if environments are distributed around the middle in Figure 1a, there will appear to be no average effect of genotype, while if the population is appropriately weighted toward an excess of G_1 , the average phenotype across environments will be constant as shown by the dashed line.
 Here real overall effects are obscured because of spatiotemporal events, and the analysis of variance fails to reveal significant overall differences.